PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 move.
 Do not introduce a synthetic-only replacement merely to advance source order; commit and push only a coherent verified unit and do not create a pull request.

+## Rank-three BatchMatMul adjoint-input extraction: completed state

+The complete 145-line `_optimize_batchmatmul_transpose_input_to_adj_flags`
+helper is now owned by `passes/batchmatmul_adjoint_layout.py`.
+The lowerer retains one private one-call wrapper at both unchanged ordered production positions.
+After normalizing only the function name, the prior lowerer owner and new pass owner ASTs are identical; the sole Ruff suppression is a comment on the historical unused `removed_transpose` assignment and does not alter the AST.

+The owner preserves exclusive Transpose-output ownership, graph-output protection, fully known positive shape checks, exact permutation/shape validation, direct `[0,2,1]` Transpose removal, singleton-preserving Transpose-to-Reshape conversion, deterministic INT32 shape-tensor creation, the corresponding `adjX` or `adjY` toggle, exact mutation/removal order, fixed- point restart, conditional pruning, and the historical statistic.

+The new focused fixture runs the module owner and lowerer wrapper on deep copies and compares the complete ModelIR.
+It covers both BatchMatMul input positions, direct Transpose removal, singleton-preserving Reshape conversion, shape-tensor payload, both adjoint toggles, pruning, and idempotence.
+Together with the architecture owner/production selector it passes `2 passed in 1.88s`.
+The changed-file branch regression collection passes `518 passed in 27.32s`;
+the optional-TensorFlow import-blocked suite passes `11 passed in 9.24s`.
+Ruff, Python compilation, AST equivalence, and whitespace checks pass.

+Tier 0 `speech_command_classifier_trained.onnx` is the strictly sequential positive artifact control.
+Its two runtime counts remain `1,0` before and after extraction.
+The conversion-only pre run completed in 0.240 seconds and the post run in 0.239 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `2cb2ff30c92901f802c32c483ae201ef45b1ea35520fb958cdbedc35e7b11cbf`;
+- float16 TFLite:
+  `eb11dd7d3120e06da1227d7f7f7c66482b5c0c56a4d5edf3ea18064f85778f44`;
+- tensor correspondence:
+  `b7abdafa2cd2f8bec4bc3e060c9006913f924eafb7ccc2f0eca9f4304c8a86da`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The single sequential pre-move accuracy checkpoint passed with `evaluation_pass=true`, no skipped output, and `max_abs=2.86102294921875e-06`.
+No duplicate post-move inference was added because the executed float32 TFLite artifact is identical.
+Existing isolated accuracy workers ran one at a time; all model conversions remained strictly sequential.

+The raw owner's known compatibility risk is unchanged.
+It rebuilds complete producer and consumer maps after each accepted adapter and directly deletes or mutates an operator without a transaction or shared GraphIndex/LayoutState.
+The accepted candidate has no late rejection after mutation begins, but an indexed transactional migration must separately prove candidate order, fixed-point restart, pruning, and exact artifact equivalence and is not mixed into this mechanical move.

+Changed files are the new BatchMatMul adjoint-input pass, lowerer import and wrapper, new focused fixture, updated architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 245-line `_sanitize_probable_nhwc_axis_sensitive_ops`.
+Its only direct fixture currently fixes the explicit-NCHW no-op.
+At restart, inventory its positive SPLIT/CONCATENATION/PACK/UNPACK axis repairs, terminal output-adapter branch, constant copy-on-write, both production positions, and the smallest sequential zero-SWAP real-model owner before changing source.
+Do not extract an insufficiently characterized positive owner merely to advance source order;
+commit and push only a coherent verified unit and do not create a pull request.